What is Catter?

 Architecture at a Glance

-For a detailed walkthrough of the architecture and IPC flow, see the design documentation.
+For details on the architecture concepts, runtimes, and the IPC flow, see the design documentation and Runtime.